RunnerMom/Hackbright-Final-Project/README.md

 UPDATE - current status:

-Retrieve daily workout activities stored in a CSV file, downloaded from Garmin site Retrieve daily assigned workouts from a JSON file, retrieved from the Runcoach API Display combined data on localhost
+Retrieve daily workout activities stored in a CSV file, downloaded from Garmin site Retrieve daily assigned workouts in JSON format, via an http request to the Runcoach API Display combined data on localhost

+To run this program on your local machine:
+    1. clone the directory
+    2. run "python app.py"
+    3. view app in localhost:5000

 FILES:
 model.py - contains the database model and classes for the application